manncyam/puzzler/README.md

 # puzzler
-Puzzler is an ios google cardboard app in which kids between 4th and 6th grades will solve puzzles by remembering a sequence of flashing five circles.
+Puzzler is an iOS Google Cardboard app in which kids between 4th and 6th grades will solve puzzles by remembering a sequence of flashing five orbs.
 It was made with Unity.

 Here is the final result: